zanebrzezinski/Sine/README.md

 Phase 2 will implement the basic Flux and React architecture for the app as a whole.
-Each loop will be rendered as a react component, and the index as a whole will be rendered as a list of the loop components.
+Each loop will be rendered as a react component, and the User index (userloops) as a whole will be rendered as a list of the loop components.
 There will also be an upload page for loops, which will allow a user to upload a loop and set the data on it such as tags.
 At the end of Phase 2, a user will be able to create, view edit and destroy his own loops, and view an index of his own posted loops.

 [Details][phase-two]

-### Phase 3: Social Functionality and Feed (2 days)
+### Phase 3: Social Functionality and Feed (2.5 days)

-Phase 3 will be where the loops social functionality is implemented.
+Phase 3 will be where the loop's social functionality is implemented.
 The user will have a feed, consisting of an index of the loops that he has posted and the loops from the users who he follows.
 Each loop will be able to be commented on and liked, as well as re-posted to all users feeds who follow the current-user.
 Reposted loops will